yeti-switch/doc/docs/en/yeti-ui-routing.rst

     Dst rewrite rule
         This field should contain a regular expression for changing the Destination-number within SIP-signalization.
     Dst rewrite result
-        The result of changing the Name field in the Source-number, using the Dst rewrite rule above.
+        The result of changing the Name field in the Destination-number, using the Dst rewrite rule above.

 Radius **Customers Auth**'s options
 ```````````````````````````````````